The Blue Moon of 2004

 Our Blue Moon Calculator says that in 2004, there is a Blue Moon in July.
 You may have heard or read reports which said that the Blue Moon really occurs in August.
 Who is right?

-Well, you could see Blue Moons in both months, but it depends where in the world you live.
+Well, you can see Blue Moons in both months, but it depends where in the world you live.

 Let's start with the basic astronomical facts.
 The three Full Moons in July and August 2004 are as follows: